dkiang/Nodes/Nodes/README.md

 ### Path Finding
 - Toggle path finding mode to find connections between nodes
 - Automatically finds the shortest path between selected nodes
-- Visualizes the path with a highlighted connection
+- Visualizes the path with a thick green highlighted connection
 - Disables node dragging while in path finding mode
+- Intuitive node selection behavior:
+  - First tap on any node sets it as the start node
+  - Tapping the start node again resets both start and end nodes
+  - Tapping the end node again only deselects the end node
+  - Tapping a new node when only start is selected tries to set it as end node
-- Any node can be selected as a start point
+  - Tapping a new node when both are selected makes it the new start node
 - End nodes are only selectable if a valid path exists
+- Clear visual feedback with black borders for selected nodes
+- Thick green path visualization for better visibility

 ### Data Management
 - Automatic saving of all changes